TritonDataCenter/rfd/rfd/0026/README.md

 ##### Snapshot objects

-A snpashot object has the following properties:
+A snapshot object has the following properties:

 * `name`: a human readable name.
 * `create_timestamp`: a number that can be converted to the timestamp at which